French on mission to woo bankers from UK after Brexit

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

+Some companies say France’s robust labor protections and tough regulation are a deterrent, but Missika said “we have started to change our regulations.”

+“We are here to show what Paris has to offer, we are also here to listen,” he said.

-Britain plans to trigger two years of EU exit talks by March 31.
+Britain’s Conservative government plans to trigger two years of EU exit talks by March 31, and says it wants to retain the closest possible trade ties with the bloc once it leaves.

+Pro-EU lawmakers in Britain fear the government has made that impossible by insisting on a “hard Brexit” in which the U.K. leaves the EU single market and customs union in order to halt the free movement of people from other member states to Britain.

+Opposition legislators are attempting to amend a bill currently before Parliament that authorizes the start of EU exit talks, seeking to ensure they get a say on the final divorce deal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.